Crushpath/observr/README.md

 which, in addition to running any saved test file as above, will also run a lib file's associated test.
 This mimics the equivalent autotest behaviour.

-It's easy to see why watchr is so flexible, since the whole command is custom.
+It's easy to see why observr is so flexible, since the whole command is custom.
 The above actions could just as easily call "jruby", "ruby --rubygems", "ruby -Ilib", "specrb", "rbx", ... or any combination of these.
 For the sake of comparison, autotest runs with:

-    $ /usr/bin/ruby1.8 -I.:lib:test -rubygems -e "%w[test/unit test/test_helper.rb test/test_watchr.rb].each { |f| require f }"
+    $ /usr/bin/ruby1.8 -I.:lib:test -rubygems -e "%w[test/unit test/test_helper.rb test/test_observr.rb].each { |f| require f }"

 locking the environment into ruby1.8, rubygems and test/unit for all tests.

-And remember the scripts are pure ruby, so feel free to add methods, `Signal#trap` calls, etc. Updates to script files are picked up on the fly (no need to restart watchr) so experimenting is painless.
+And remember the scripts are pure ruby, so feel free to add methods, `Signal#trap` calls, etc. Updates to script files are picked up on the fly (no need to restart observr) so experimenting is painless.

 The [wiki][5] has more details and examples.
-You might also want to take a look at watchr's own scripts, [specs.watchr][1], [docs.watchr][2] and [gem.watchr][3], to get you started.
+You might also want to take a look at observr's own scripts, [specs.observr][1], [docs.observr][2] and [gem.observr][3], to get you started.

 Install
 -------

-    gem install watchr
+    gem install observr

-If you're on Linux/BSD and have the [rev][4] gem installed, Watchr will detect it and use it automatically.
-This will make Watchr evented.
+If you're on Linux/BSD and have the [rev][4] gem installed, Observr will detect it and use it automatically.
+This will make Observr evented.

     gem install rev